Skip to Main Content

 ← Collection

 On Kováčska Street in Košice's medieval Staré Mesto district, Camelot occupies a stretch of the old town that rewards those who pay attention to the city's layered architectural history.
-The address places it among Košice's most characterful thoroughfares, where the restaurant sits within a peer set that includes both neighbourhood bistros and more polished contemporary Slovak dining.
+The address places it among Košice's most characterful thoroughfares, where the restaurant sits within a comparable set that includes both neighbourhood bistros and more polished contemporary Slovak dining.

 Camelot restaurant in Kosice, Slovakia